 A neuropsychologist is a type of psychologist who focuses on the relationship between the brain and behavior.
 A person who wants to become a neuropsychologist usually has to graduate from high school and not only pursue a college education, but also complete graduate school.
-Typically, a person who wants to become a neuropsychologist works to earn at least a master’s degree.
+Typically, a person who wants to work as a neuropsychologist works to earn at least a master’s degree.
 Most, however, pursue doctoral degrees instead.
 Additionally, an aspiring neuropsychologist may seek certification in the field, which may involve demonstrating that he has met the certifying organization’s training requirements and passing an exam.

 The job duties a neuropsychologist has often depend on where he works.
 For example, many neuropsychologists spend their time studying the brain in laboratory settings.
 These professionals may study not only how the brain works in healthy individuals, but also how certain drugs and conditions affect the brain’s functioning.
 Others in this field may work with a medical team in a hospital or other medical setting, helping physicians with patients who have neurological conditions.
 Some may even provide expert testimony in court cases.